josephprasanth/gloot-react-junior-home-assignment/README.md

 3. Open another terminal window and run `npm start` to start the react web application.
 4. Visit `localhost:4444` in your browser.

-The web application will update automatically when the source files changes.
+The web application and the backend server will update automatically when the source files changes.
 The backend server is running on port `3000`.
+The server data (i.e. the list of games) will be restored on a server restart.

 ##  Task
 A promising young developer at g-loot started to write a game library in react, but before finishing the project, the developer suffered a flamingo bite to their pinky finger and may never code again.
 It's your job to complete the the application.